- Large readable display

 Activities that can be recognised include elliptical, outdoor biking, running, walking, and general categories of aerobic workouts (such as Zumba, cardio-kickboxing and other dance classes) and sports (such as tennis, basketball and soccer).
 You can also edit settings to exclude certain activities from being recognised.
 SmartTrack doesn’t record GPS data, provide real-time stats on your wrist, or provide distance and pace information in your exercise history.
 For those features use the Multisport mode.

 With the Blaze, a few FitStar workouts are available directly on your wrist.
 FitStar is the company Fitbit acquired last year.
 You can choose from three guided sessions: Warm it Up (8 minutes); 7 Minute Workout; and 10-Minute Abs.
 When you’re done with the workout, you can find your results in your exercise history.
 Note that FitStar workouts are battery intensive so it is a good idea to make sure your Blaze is charged before starting a workout.
 Although a step in the right direction, FitStar workouts are fairly simplistic.
-You may want to refer to our article on Taking activity tracking to the next level: fitness coaching from the wrist for more sophisticated alternatives.

 Unlike pre 2015 Fitbit devices, you don’t have to tell the Blaze that you’re planning on snoozing, and sleep mode will kick in from your movements and heart rate data.
 Which means, all you have to remember is to wear your tracker to bed.
 When you wake up, sync your tracker to see last night’s sleep stats on the dashboard.